dloscutoff/pip/Documentation/Operator list.md

 <code>aPUb</code> Push item to front of iterable (modifying argument in-place)

+<code>PZa</code> Palindromize iterable, appending its reverse but without repeating the central item

 <code>aQb</code> String equal

+<code>QP</code> Quad-palindromize iterable, palindromizing it and also each of its items

+<code>QR</code> Quad-reflect iterable, reflecting it and also each of its items

 <code>aRbc</code> Replace each occurrence in Scalar `a` of substring or Pattern `b` with replacement `c`